AdolfoMZ2984/books_to_scrape/README.md

 8. Review Rating (Stars)
 9. Image URL

+As part of the inner loop (for each book) the script also downloads the Book's jpg.

+The script relies heavily on functions and while loops to run.

 ## Outputs

 The program creates a folder named 'Catalog', if it doesn't already exist.
 It then creates a folder for each category in which it subsequently places the downloaded image for each book and a .csv file containing a row for each book in the category.
+This folder is referenced in this repository's .gitignore to avoid uploading its contents to the remote repository.